Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

 ## 4. AA Replenishment Loop & Treasury Ops

+The AA processes pools sequentially in a continuous loop.
+For each pool, it executes steps 1-7, then after all 6 pools are processed once, it runs rebalancing (step 8), then repeats from pool 1.

+**Per-Pool Cycle (Steps 1-7):**

-1. **Borrow from Flash Loan Provider (AAVE).** AA borrows 1% of each pool's USDC/cbBTC reserves via AAVE flash loans.
+1. **Borrow from Flash Loan Provider (AAVE).** Based on the pool's offset (negative or positive bps), AA borrows USDC (for negative-bps pools) or cbBTC (for positive-bps pools) via AAVE flash loans.
+The amount is 1% of the pool's reserves for that token.
 Flash loans allow borrowing without collateral, with fees (~0.09%) paid upon repayment.
-2. **Swap from negative-bps pools.** Use borrowed USDC to swap on negative-bps pools via authorized `swap` calls.
-Because of −5,000 bps offsets, the AA receives ~1.5× the base CFMM output in cbBTC (pools start undervalued at -50% price).
+2. **Swap on FAFE pool.** Use borrowed tokens to swap on the pool via authorized `swap` calls.
+Negative-bps pools (USDC → cbBTC) and positive-bps pools (cbBTC → USDC) both provide ~1.5× the base CFMM output due to ±5,000 bps offsets (pools start undervalued at -50% price).
-3. **Swap from positive-bps pools.** Use borrowed cbBTC to swap on positive-bps pools via authorized `swap` calls.
-Because of +5,000 bps offsets, the AA receives ~1.5× the base CFMM output in USDC.
-4. **Buy externally at market price.** Use borrowed funds to buy cbBTC/USDC on external DEXs/aggregators at full market price (no discount).
+3. **Buy externally at market price.** Use borrowed funds to buy cbBTC/USDC on external DEXs/aggregators at full market price (no discount).
-5. **Sell externally at market price.** Sell the cbBTC/USDC obtained from FAFE swaps externally at full market price to realize profit (the difference between FAFE's -50% discount and external market price).
+4. **Sell externally at market price.** Sell the cbBTC/USDC obtained from FAFE swaps externally at full market price to realize profit (the difference between FAFE's -50% discount and external market price).
-6. **Return borrowed amount + fees to AAVE.** Repay the flash loan principal plus AAVE's fees (~0.09%), keeping the profit.
+5. **Return borrowed amount + fees to AAVE.** Repay the flash loan principal plus AAVE's fees (~0.09%), keeping the profit.
-7. **Deposit profit to pools.** Deposit remaining profit back to pools through `FAFERouter.deposit()`, which sends 5% to treasury and 95% to the pool.
+6. **Deposit profit to pools.** Deposit remaining profit back to the pool through `FAFERouter.deposit()`, which sends 5% to treasury and 95% to the pool.
 This increases TVL.

+**After All 6 Pools Processed:**

-8. **Rebalance.** If reserves become imbalanced across pools, the AA scans all pools via `FAFEFactory.getPools()`, compares reserves using `FAFEPool.reserveAsset()` and `FAFEPool.reserveUsdc()`, and identifies pools where one has ≥5% more reserves than another.
+7. **Rebalance.** After completing one full cycle through all 6 pools, the AA scans all pools via `FAFEFactory.getPools()`, compares reserves using `FAFEPool.reserveAsset()` and `FAFEPool.reserveUsdc()`, and identifies pools where one has ≥5% more reserves than another.
 The AA then executes `FAFERouter.rebalance()` to move 2.5% of the excess from the imbalanced pool to the pool with less reserves.
 This ensures all pools maintain equal balances without requiring external asset purchases.
 See "Pool Scanner & Rebalancing Logic" in section 7 for implementation details.

-9. **Repeat.** Because premiums are deterministic and available in both directions (cbBTC and USDC), cycling this loop continuously compounds treasury TVL while keeping external participants blinded to the subsidy.
+**Repeat:** After rebalancing, the cycle starts again from pool 1.
+Because premiums are deterministic and available in both directions (cbBTC and USDC), cycling this loop continuously compounds treasury TVL while keeping external participants blinded to the subsidy.

-## 5 Build Dummy AA

-1. **Daily FAFE Operations.** Build a "DUMMY AA API that borrows from "TreasuryOps" meaning it takes USDC/CBBTC from TreasuryOps (TreasuryOps calls deposit)" The AA must execute a daily cycle through all six pools (one operation per pool).
-The system tracks:
-   - **Pool operation tracking:** Log each swap operation with pool address, direction, amounts, and timestamp
-   - **External sale tracking:** Log when AA sells borrowed assets externally (deposits amount back to TreasuryOps (which will be Flash Loan distributor))
-   - **Borrow repayment:** Log when AA deposits the borrowed principal back to the pool it swapped from
-   - **Profit deposit:** Log when AA deposits profits back to the same pool
-   - **Daily completion:** Track when all 6 pool operations are complete and stop further operations until next day
-   - **API integration:** All operations logged via API endpoint for monitoring and audit trail

-Treasury automation scripts (`scripts/run-fafe-flow.ts`, forthcoming AA controllers) encapsulate these steps and emit JSON snapshots under `test/Deployment/__snapshots__` for auditing.

 ---

-## 6. Deployment & Testing Workflow
+## 5. Deployment & Testing Workflow

 1. **Install deps & generate types**
    ```bash